 Shares of Sears Holdings Corp.
-(NASDAQ:SHLDF) dropped 12.3% before the closing bell Wednesday as questions mounted about whether the retailer could stay in business after it questioned whether it could continue as a going concern.
+(NASDAQ:SHLDC) dropped 12.3% before the closing bell Wednesday as questions mounted about whether the retailer could stay in business after it questioned whether it could continue as a going concern.

 Big losses, store closings and divested segments have all chipped away at the company.
 So has a changing retail landscape that hasn’t been kind to brick-and-mortar retailers who have failed to compete with e-commerce giants like Amazon.com Inc. (NASDAQ:AMZNC).